Create custom fields in a Log Analytics workspace in Azure Monitor

 The Field Extraction Wizard is opened, and the EventLog and EventID fields are selected in the Main Example column.
 This indicates that the custom field will be defined for events from the System log with an event ID of 7036.
 This is sufficient so we don’t need to select any other fields.

 We highlight the name of the service in the RenderedDescription property and use Service to identify the service name.
 The custom field will be called Service_CF.
+The field type in this case is a string, so we can leave that unchanged.

 We start with the WMI Performance Adapter record.
 We click its edit icon and then Modify this highlight.